kirillunlimited/kirillunlimited.com/src/posts/stumbling-blocks-of-backend-driven-ui-on-the-web.md

 ---
 title: Stumbling Blocks of Backend-Driven UI on the Web
-head:
 description: Unobvious issues to be aware of before implementing backend-driven UI architecture in a web application.
 toc:
   - Cross-Platform Layout
   - Tree-Shaking